pradeepvemulakonda/Snomed/README.md

 Snomed
 ======
-Environment: linux mint 17(any linux or windows env) with python 3.4.3 and py2neo 2.0.9.
+Environment: mac(any linux or windows env) with python 3.6.1 and py2neo 3.1.2.
 Use a virtual environment to avoid any conflicts or errors.

 CreateCreate a Neo4j database to import Snomed drug files and provide a REST interface to access the data.